+49 30 214594-235

 DER BUND, Peter König, 5/3/2016

 Possessing a broad repertoire as well as experience of the different aspects of everyday orchestral life, Victor Aviat is currently Young Conductor in Association at the Bournemouth Symphony Orchestra.
 As well as regularly conducting the orchestra, he leads educational and community projects across South and South West England.
-In the 2016/17 season, he has been invited back to the Bern Symphony Orchestra and will make his debut with the Bilkent Symphony Orchestra.
-He will also give a series of concerts with the Budapest Festival Orchestra, where he was formerly Principal Oboe and Assistant to Iván Fischer.
+In the 2016/17 season, he was invited back to the Bern Symphony Orchestra and made his debuts with the Bilkent Symphony Orchestra and the Aarhus Symphony Orchestra.
+He also gave a series of concerts with the Budapest Festival Orchestra, where he was formerly Principal Oboe and Assistant to Iván Fischer.

 Born in 1982 in Montpellier, Victor Aviat studied oboe, piano, organ and composition in Paris, Geneva and Zurich.
 Before devoting himself to conducting in 2009, he was an oboist in the Karajan Academy of the Berlin Philharmonic, Lucerne Festival Orchestra and Zurich Opera House.
 He studied conducting with Professor Ulrich Windfuhr at Leipzig University of Music and Drama, and Professor Johannes Schläfli at Zurich University of the Arts, which subsequently awarded him the prix netyhdk.
 Whilst studying, he founded Orchestra Zurich, a project orchestra that draws together musicians from the Zurich Tonhalle Orchestra, Zurich Opera House Orchestra and Zurich Chamber Orchestra, focused on performing repertoire from the First and Second Viennese Schools.
 During this time he worked closely with Claudio Abbado, Nikolaus Harnoncourt, Emmanuel Krivine and Iván Fischer, who have encouraged his development as a conductor.